Bottom Line Up Front (BLUF)

 What Businesses Commonly Get Wrong

 The second mistake is treating the dispute as an accounting issue rather than a legal one.
 A disputed pay application can involve contract interpretation, statutory timing, lien rights, trust fund style misuse allegations, and licensing defenses all at once.
-That is not a bookkeeping problem.
-That is a commercial litigation problem.

 Closing Thoughts